lawrencehook/ZuckFeedsBGone/README.md

 # ZuckFeedsBGone
 #### A Browser Extension

 Facebook and Instagram can be sources of great distraction.
-With this add-on you can tailor them as you please!
+With this add-on you can tailor them as you please.

 ### Installation
 Available for install here: